nacarbone/retail-earnings-agent/README.md

 * Sentiment can be an incredibly large indicator of price movement in a stock.
 If investors have an overwhelmingly positive outlook on a company, we would expect a negative earnings surprise to lead to a greater downward movement as more people's expectations have been upended.
 We would consider sentiment in the form of news reports, as well as Twitter and social media data and use NLP techniques to encode representations that could be used by the model.

 ##### Macroeconomic factors
-* We previously described in [8.2 Environment Setup](#8.2-Environment-Setup) how we excluded 2020 from our analysis as there were many abnormalities in company's earnings.
+* We previously described in [8.2 Environment Setup](#82-Environment-Setup) how we excluded 2020 from our analysis as there were many abnormalities in company's earnings.
 In reality, each of the earnings seasons we look at probably have macroeconomic factors unique to that period.
 By incorporating these, we would provide the model with greater context on what's going on with the broader market.

 ##### Correlations with other assets
 * Our model currently looks at the companies' earnings periods in a vacuum.
 However, it might be beneficial to consider what's already occurred throughout the earnings season and in earnings season's past.
 For instance, if we were looking at Costco's Q1 2018 earnings and Kroger had just reported a negative earnings surprise two days ago, this might be a useful indicator as to what might happen with Costco's earnings.

 ##### Earnings guidance from the companies
 * Often times, a company will issue press releases and hold investor calls after reporting its earnings.
 The contents of these can have a sizable impact on assauging investor's concerns when earnings are lackluster or emboldening their beliefs when earnings are generally positive.
-Similar to our suggestion for sentiment analysis, we'd use NLP techniques to encode representations of these to provide to the model.
+Similarly to our suggestion for sentiment analysis, we'd use NLP techniques to encode representations of these to provide to the model.

 ##### Additional companies
 * Only looking at 5 companies does not afford our model the ability to greatly generalize its performance.
 It also means we severely risk the model overfitting our data.
 Expanding the pool of companies we analyze could help mitigate this problem.
 Each new earnings period adds an additional layer of complexity to the policy the agent is learning, but this may assist the agent in not getting stuck in local optima en route to a more complete policy.